koko37/mybucks.online-app/README.md

 ## Summary

-This is a password-only crypto wallet built with [React.js](https://react.dev).
-It generates a private key from your password using an industry-standard, verified one-way hash function.
+This is a **password-only crypto wallet** built with [React.js](https://react.dev).
+It generates a private key from your password using an industry-standard, verified **one-way hash function**.
 Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets permanently.

 ## How to Use